J.D. Crawford Prize (SIAG/Dynamical Systems)

 Description of the Award

-The award will consist of a plaque, a certificate containing the citation, and a cash award of $750.
+The award will consist of a certificate containing the citation, and a cash award of $750.
 SIAM will cover reasonable travel expenses to attend the conference.

 Obligations of Recipient

 The awardee is expected to attend the award ceremony.
 Travel funds will be made available to reimburse the recipient for expenses incurred in attending the award ceremony.

 The Chairperson of the SIAG/DS will announce the award at the chosen meeting and present the award to the recipient.
 The recipient is not required to be present to receive the award.